Automated Tests

 In cht-core unit tests are located in the tests

-directories of each app (e.g. in webapp/tests
+directories of each app (For example, in webapp/tests

 you can find unit test for the webapp).
 Run them locally with: npm run unit